friebe/building-blocks-presentation/slides.md

 <ri-check-fill class="text-green-600 text-xl" /> Continuous improvement<br>

 <!--
-So that the system requires a look from another on ur code, it helps to write high quality code and catching potential bugs early.
-Also a nice benefit is it improves code readability best practices and many more things.
+So that the system requires a look from another on ur code, helps a lot to write high quality code and catching potential bugs early.

-The next point means u learn from another because u see code from another guy.
-I see MRs like a forum for discuss different approches, share insights and provide feedback to improve code.
+You learn from others because u see code from another guy with other knowledge level.
+Summarized I see MRs like a forum for discuss different approches, share insights and provide feedback to improve code.
+This is how i got to know the system

 I don't think I need to explain the next one.

 Risk mitigation means reviewers can identify bugs, edge cases or side effects and addresses them before merging.
+So also very clear i think

 The phrase in paretenthis means that a reviewer had a look if u you change only code within your scope and what the project requirements say and fulfills the acceptance criteria of the story/task whatever.
 So an appeal to you or a tip from me, keep the PRs small ;)